If you would first like to learn more about the integration, refer to this article.

 This shows the Guest object for ‘John Smith’ at an event with the zkipster custom fields mapped to Guest Fields 1,2,3.
 Updates to these fields in zkipster will show here only.

 Adding a zkipster Guest to the Contact view as a related list

 To be able to see what Guest Lists the contact has been added to as a guest, your administrator can add a zkipster Guest as a related list in the Contact Layout.

 They do this in Setup>Object Manager>Contact>Page Layout>Contact Layout

 Once added they can click on the spanner to select the fields they want to show.

 Once they have made their selection they need to save the layout changes at the top left and then can visit a contact to check it’s setup correctly.

 You are now ready to add the ‘Add to Guest List’ button to your Contacts view in Salesforce.
 To learn how to do this, follow this article here.

-If you have questions, reach out to the Client Relations team via the online chat on the bottom right side of your screen.
+If you have questions, reach out to the Client Relations team via the web chat on the bottom right side of your screen.